Gen081/Autonomous-Machine-Learning/README.md

 ### PART THREE: Install the Litmus Chaos Engine

-In this section, we are going to install and use the Litmus Chaos Engine to deliberately “break” the functionality of the Sock Shop application.
+In this section, I install and use the Litmus Chaos Engine to deliberately “break” the functionality of the Sock Shop application.

 - Begin by installing the Litmus Chaos components as well as create an appropriate role-based access control (RBAC) for the pod-network-corruption test: